 Don’t look for a tech vendor to tell you what you already know.
 Strong partnerships are based on complementation.
 However, always check the candidates’ portfolios for hands-on experience in your niche, industry, or desired technology.
 While your partner needs to provide the knowledge you lack, a comprehensive understanding of the environment is an essential requirement.

 #2 Follow the Agile Development Practices

-Follow agile development practices to break down complex projects into smaller, more manageable tasks and complete them in short sprints.
-Following agile development methodologies (like Scrum) will help you speed up the product development process, reduce the risk of delays, and improve the quality of your final product.
+Today, more vendors providing software development for a startup follow agile development practices to break down complex projects into smaller, more manageable tasks and complete them in short sprints.
+Proven frameworks like Scrum will help you speed up the product development process, reduce the risk of delays, and improve the quality of your final product.

 #3 Integrate DevOps

 DevOps is a set of practices that combines software development and IT operations to create a more efficient and effective development process.
 Experienced custom software development providers have already well-established DevOps processes to automate tasks, streamline workflows, and reduce the time it takes to test and deploy the product.

 Over 90% of startups don’t survive because they either fail to find the product-market fit or simply don’t have a solid plan.
 A carefully crafted discovery phase will help you avoid both fatal mistakes.
 It will help you hit multiple goals, from market research and product vision to detailed backlog and cost optimization.